INSTANT VIEW-U.S. to release emergency oil reserves to cool prices | Headlines

 The White House said on Tuesday it would make 50 million barrels of oil available from the U.S. Strategic Petroleum Reserves as part of a coordinated effort with other major economies to help cool oil prices.

-MARKET REACTION Brent crude futures held steady near $80 a barrel by 1330 GMT, after losses in recent days, after news of the releases came out.
+MARKET REACTION Brent crude futures rose more than $1 to nearly $81 per barrel by 9:17 a.m.
+EST (1417 GMT), after news of the releases came out.

-U.S. West Texas Intermediate (WTI) crude futures were also steady above $76 a barrel.
-COMMENTS:
+U.S. West Texas Intermediate (WTI) crude futures also rose more than $1 to above $77 per barrel.
+Brent and WTI fell last week by the most since the week ending Aug.
+20. Both are rising this week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)